vpcarroll15/college-football/results.md

 chance of beating Team B, and Team B wins, that is bad.
 We want that to happen as rarely as possible.

 We can make this goal quantitative in the following way.
 Let's train our model over several seasons of college football results.
-We will feed each result into our model, and ask it to assign a probability to the result.
+We will feed each result into our model and ask it to assign a probability to the result.
 The best model will be the one that maximizes the product of those probabilities.
 In statistics, this is called [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).